cloudflare/cloudflare-docs/content/pages/platform/functions/get-started.md

 # Get started

 This guide will instruct you on creating and deploying a Pages Function.
+With some frameworks, such as Sveltekit, this approach will not work.
+Instead, Functions should be implemented as server endpoints in your SvelteKit app.
+For example, see https://kit.svelte.dev/docs/adapter-cloudflare#bindings

 ## Prerequisites